pwang649/myWiki/docs/Robotics/Control/State-Space.md

 ## Need for Safety Analysis

-Before he move any further, let's briefly discuss why do he even need to do a safety analysis.
+Before we move any further, let's briefly discuss why do he even need to do a safety analysis.
 I mean if we know our failure set, isn't that enough?
 For instance, in machine learning, we often use a "grid-world" model of the would where the agent can move left, right, up, and down and we just need to avoid unsafe blocks.
 Why is the real-world more complicated?

 ![](https://cdn.mathpix.com/cropped/2023_02_02_57f8623088739c370bc6g-05.jpg?height=572&width=1244&top_left_y=920&top_left_x=560)